At the back of virtually every book, you will find an “About the Author” page, also known as the “Author Bio” page.

 - Credentials/awards: if you have special awards or credentials that make you an authority on a subject, it's good to mention those.

 - A call to action: an Author Bio page is not just for readers to learn about the author.
-You want them to take action as well, which is why mentioning your email list, your website, your social media, or another book can be a good way to stimulate further action.
+You want them to take action as well, which is why mentioning your email list, your website/landing page, your social media, or another book can be a good way to stimulate further action.

-- Websites and social links: the About the Author page is the perfect place to add links to your website, your social media, etc.
+- Websites and social links: the About the Author page is the perfect place to add links to your author website, your social media, etc.

 While these might seem simple, there are actually many different ways to put these together.